erkin/ponysay/README.md

 ### Required runtime dependencies

-`bash`: bash is used in a minor part of the program to make everything work, this will be removed later

-`coreutils`: stty in coreutils used to determine size of the terminal, other parts of coreutils will not be needed for long
+`coreutils`: stty in coreutils used to determine size of the terminal

-`cowsay`: this is a wrapper for cowsay

 `python>=3`: Written in python 3

 ### Package building dependencies

-`gcc`: used for compiling truncater.c

-`gzip`: used for compressing manpages
+`gzip`: used for compressing manuals

+`texinfo`: used for building info manual

 `make`: required to run the make script